-The following instructions describe how to create custom indexed maps using the Visual Manager user interface (VM) of the router.
-To see VM screen illustrations or for additional information on maps, refer to the "Visual Manager User Interface" chapter of the hp StorageWorks Network Storage Router User Guide.
+The following instructions describe how to create an indexed map in a Windows environment using the Visual Manager user interface (VM) of the router.
+To see VM screen illustrations or for additional information on maps, refer to the "Visual Manager User Interface" chapter of the HP StorageWorks Network Storage Router User Guide.